 - Is a government database public if it uses codes for its key numbering system and those codes cannot be read by most computer programs?

-- Is a government database public if it is so screwed up that it reports transactions that occurred 20 years from today?
+- Is a government database public if it is so screwed up that it currently reports transactions that occur 20 years from today?

 Once the government makes a database public, it cannot limit what people find in that database with modern technology.
 That database is open to the public to apply any technology that will unlock its mysteries.